How technology helps with learner feedback

 In the not so distant past, students would have to wait days or even weeks to receive feedback.
 That is not the case anymore.
 Technology allows us provide students with ongoing formative feedback to help keep them moving in the right direction.
 Google Docs, Slides, Sheets and Drawings have a commenting feature built in where we can leave feedback for students.

-In the last blog post, I described a scenario where two students must write a research paper, but their experiences are very different.
-Johnny’s teacher did not provide much in the way of feedback until the students were nearly finished with their final draft, while Jenny’s teacher provided constant feedback to help students achieve their learning objective.
+In the last blog post, I described a scenario in which two students must write a research paper, but their experiences are very different.
+Johnny’s teacher did not provide much in the way of learner feedback until the students were nearly finished with their final draft.
+Jenny’s teacher on the other hand, provided constant feedback to help students achieve their learning objective.
 For example, Jenny’s teacher provided feedback on her selected topic before allowing her to begin her preliminary research.
 Students in Jenny’s class received feedback on their research and notes before moving on to crafting their thesis statements.

 In my experience, I have found that students are much more likely to act on feedback when it is provided while they are working or soon after they complete a task.
 Jenny and her classmates were motivated to make adjustments to their papers because their teacher was providing feedback during each step of the assignment using the comments feature in Google Docs.

 In addition to using comments in Google Docs, the Highlights feature in Hapara provides teachers with the ability to see all of the tabs that students have open.
-Being able to see what students are searching for and looking at while they are researching provides teachers with valuable insight into the thought process.
+Teachers can see what students are searching for and looking at while they are researching, a valuable insight into the thought process.
 Dashboard, another feature of Hapara, provides teachers with access to all of the documents that students have in their Google Drive.
-Having a convenient way to access student documents makes providing feedback easier for teachers.
+Having a convenient way to access student documents makes providing learner feedback easier for teachers.

 The purpose of feedback is to help close the gap between what students currently know and what they need to know.
 With that in mind, it becomes apparent that we will most likely have students working on different tasks during class.
 Teachers can support learners by creating differentiated Workspaces that allow students to work at different paces.
 Students who need to adjust their work can take the time to do that while the rest of the students are working on something else.